A Committee of The Lake Arrowhead Communities Chamber of Commerce

 If you have additional questions, please feel free to reach out to my office through any of the methods listed here: https://sr19.senate.ca.gov/my-offices

-I hope you find this document useful.
+I hope you find this information useful.
 YOUR VOICE MATTERS.

 Thank you,